 Located in Mooresville, Pioneer Park is a well-developed 150 acre park, featuring paved trails, forest trails, play areas and more.
 The easily walkable asphalt trails total nearly six miles, with the longest single trail being just short of three miles.
 The woodsy atmosphere and two covered bridges aren’t all this park has to offer – the Soaring Eagle Zip Line allows you to view the fall splendor from up in the trees!
 See our calendar for Halloween Hike information.

 Take a Drive

 Morgan County is overflowing with scenic beauty and colorful foliage.
 Taking a drive on just about any county road, or even smaller, less busy state highways.
 Both can offer a beautiful morning or afternoon of enjoyment for all ages without the exertion of a major hike.
 Pack up the car and head for the hills – when the glaciers stopped near Martinsville, they left behind breathtaking hills in the southern part of the county that are just perfect for leaf viewing!
-Stop by a local eatery for a tasty lunch or dinner, and for a scary Halloween thrill, be sure to drive through the tiny town of Hall near Monrovia and visit Hall’s Haunted Halls – widely regarded as one of the best haunted houses in the region.
+Stop by a local eatery for a tasty lunch or dinner along the way.
+If you plan a visit in October, don't miss out on seasonal fun like the corn maze at the Greendell Fall Festival or a scary trip through Hall’s Haunted Halls – widely regarded as one of the best haunted houses in the region.